 Follow these steps:

-1. As soon as you become pregnant, make an appointment with your attending physician or a physician of your choice.
+- As soon as you become pregnant, make an appointment with your attending physician or professional monitoring your pregnancy.

-2. Before going to your appointment, read pages 5 and 6 of Preventive withdrawal for a pregnant or breastfeeding worker to learn about ergonomic, chemical, biological, physical and psychosocial risks.
-Identify any hazards in your work environment and discuss them with your physician.
+- Before going to your appointment, read pages 5 and 6 of Protective leave or reassignment for pregnant and breastfeeding workers to learn about ergonomic, chemical, biological, physical and psychosocial risks.
+Identify any hazards in your work environment and discuss them with your physician or professional.
 If you work in more than one activity centre or institution, make sure you have identified hazards in each of your work stations.

-3. If necessary, your physician will give you a “preventive withdrawal and reassignment certificate for a pregnant or breast-feeding worker” (Certificat visant le retrait préventif et l’affectation de la travailleuse enceinte ou qui allaite).
-For the certificate to be valid, your physician must consult the physician designated by the public health director for your region.
+- If necessary, your professional or physician will give you a “preventive withdrawal and reassignment certificate for a pregnant or breastfeeding worker” (Certificat visant le retrait préventif et l’affectation de la travailleuse enceinte ou qui allaite).
+For the certificate to be valid, your attending physician or professional must consult the physician designated by the public health director for your region.

 You will keep all of the rights and advantages associated with your job, exactly as if you had continued to perform your work.
-This will be the case whether you are reassigned to other duties or are on preventive withdrawal.
+The Act respecting occupational health and safety and the national provisions of your collective agreement ensure that all rights and benefits related to a job are retained, as if you had remained at work, This will be the case whether you are reassigned to other duties or are on preventive withdrawal.
 Among other things, you can:

 When you go back to work, your employer must reinstate you in your usual position.
 Also, you can keep any assignment you had obtained before your preventive withdrawal or maternity leave if this assignment is still in effect when you go back to work.